fsorrenti/scoutpip/README.md

 ## Contributing and contacts

 Feel free to [fork](https://github.com/fsorrenti/scoutpip/fork) this repository to work on it; otherwise, please [raise an issue](https://github.com/fsorrenti/scoutpip/issues) or contact [Francesco Sorrenti](mailto:francescosorrenti96@gmail.com).

+## Citation
+If you use `scoutpip`, please cite the corresponding paper:

+`@article{Sorrenti:2024ztg,
+    author = "Sorrenti, Francesco and Durrer, Ruth and Kunz, Martin", title = "{The low multipoles in the Pantheon+SH0ES data}", eprint = "2403.17741",
+    archivePrefix = "arXiv",
+    primaryClass = "astro-ph.CO",
+    month = "3",
+    year = "2024"
+}`

 ## License